 Student Help Center Article

-Should students run into trouble, this Help Center article can help them find and view instructor comments.
+Should students run into trouble, the article How Students View Instructor Comments can help them find and view instructor comments.

 If you have any questions, click the Messenger button in the lower right corner.
 You can also contact us using the information below.